 Whole School Approach to Good Mental Health

-Schools tell us that they are experiencing a need for support around promoting children and young people's mental health.
-We have responded to that need by developing a training course to look at behaviours, risk and resilience factors, school-based interventions and resources.
+It is well-recognised that schools and academies are experiencing a need for support around promoting children and young people's mental health.
+We have responded to that need in Cornwall by developing a free, short training course to look at behaviours, risk and resilience factors, school-based interventions and resources.
 An important aspect of our training is thinking about ways to promote staff wellbeing too.

 Our workshop includes and introduction to:

 - Behaviours and risk and resilience factors

 - Ideas for school-based support/intervention

 For information about our dates and venues for this workshop-style training go to our training page.

 There are lots of resources available to support schools work around mental health; listed below are some sources of support.